Updated on August 24th, 2021 by Bob Ciura

 There are broad, fundamental reasons for this, which largely have to do with the government’s treatment of delinquent borrowers.
 In Canada, a borrower is legally required to repay a mortgage even if they leave the house.
 Canadians also benefit from the Canada Mortgage and Housing Corporation (CMHC), which provides mortgage insurance to borrowers who are unable to meet certain minimum down payment requirements.

 With all of this in mind, Canada’s Big 5 banks are excellent investment opportunities when they can be acquired at attractive prices.
-They are listed below in the order of declining market capitalization:
+They are listed below:

 - The Royal Bank of Canada (RY)